 Final Analysis of Rebel Vixen

-I adore the conclusion of this book.
-It’s a bit reminiscent of the end of John Jakes’ mini-series North and South Part I, especially the scene with Lesley Anne Downs and Patrick Swayze, which always makes me chuckle.
+I adore the conclusion of this book as it’s reminiscent of the end of the John Jakes’ mini-series North and South Part I and the scene with Lesley Anne Downs and Patrick Swayze.
+It always makes me chuckle.
 What the hell, that series was so good, so it’s ok with me that Ransom borrowed a bit from that ending.

-If you’re in the mood for an old-school romance read that skirts with being un PC yet doesn’t have an over-the-top-Alpha hero you’d want to hit in the head with a frying pan, I can’t recommend a better read than Rebel Vixen.
+If you’re in the mood for an old-skool romance read that skirts with being un-PC, but doesn’t have an over-the-top-Alpha hero you’d want to hit in the head with a frying pan, I can’t recommend a better read than Rebel Vixen.